What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

 When choosing the route and/or the site of administration, vaccines designers seek to put the antigens in contact with the white cells of the immune system for as long as possible, in order to induce a strong immune response.

 This is why vaccines are always administered in the peripheral regions of the organism: close to the skin, to the mucous membranes or in the peripheral muscles.
 Far away from large blood vessels which would dilute too quickly the antigens the vaccine brought in.

 This is the most frequent and the easiest way to inject a vaccine.
 The vaccine is injected in muscular tissues.

 The injection site is located just under the skin.

 It seems that this type of injection generates more adverse events on the site of injection.

-The injection site is situated in the top layer of the skin.
-Because the skin is thin, the injection needs to be very precise, which makes the administration a bit difficult.
+The injection site is situated in the dermis, the layer of the skin just below the epidermis.
+Because the skin is thin, the injection needs to be very precise, which makes it a bit difficult.